muggy8/improbable/t-minus-0/characters.md

 # Character Sheets
 these are the characters that I have thought of and a sorta detailed description of them

-## Moray
+## Mikay
-At the start of the story, Moray was quite old nearing age 70. they where a Master and has dedicated their life to learing and research about the P-Particles and the abilities they allow for.
-Moray themselves where able to obtain 4 innate skills one of each of the 4 elental types.
+At the start of the story, Mikay was quite old nearing age 70. they where a Master and has dedicated their life to learing and research about the P-Particles and the abilities they allow for.
+Mikay themselves where able to obtain 4 innate skills one of each of the 4 elental types.

 ## A244XZ4305PHAN4